 Neither a pro or a con is the shutter.
 With a top speed of 1/500, the Vivitar 35ES is comparable to pretty much every other model in this series.
 Furthermore, all models in this class are flash synced at all speeds, which is something unique to leaf shutter cameras.
 Try doing that on your focal plane shutter SLR!
 The Canonet has a slowest speed of 1/4 second, compared to 1/8 in the Vivitar, but that is not meaningful enough to list it as a con.

 All cameras in this class have shutter priority auto exposure which is more than useful for the target market these cameras were aimed at.
 I generally prefer aperture priority auto exposure, but shutter priority probably made more sense from a marketing standpoint as it is easier to explain to a novice how shutter speeds work, compared to aperture sizes and f-stops.
-The Canonet however, allows for aperture control override, meaning the camera can be used fully manual if so desired.
+The Canonet, Minolta Hi-Matic 7sII and Konica Auto S3 however, allowed for full manual override if so desired.
 This feature alone seems to be the sticking point for most people who make a “Best Compact 70s 35mm Rangefinder” article and whether or not it’s something you would use any of these cameras for, it’s definitely worth mentioning.

 From a feature standpoint, the Vivitar has only minor nitpicks.
 It’s lack of a PC sync port probably wasn’t a big deal breaker for someone in the 70s looking for an inexpensive rangefinder with a good lens.
-It has a hotshoe and is flash synced at all speeds which was already the standard by 1978 when this camera debuted.
-I doubt many PC ports on the Hi-Matic 7sII or Auto S3s were ever used.
+It has a hot shoe and is flash synced at all speeds which was already the standard by 1978 when this camera debuted.
+I doubt many PC ports on other cameras of the era were ever used.
 All of these cameras still used mercury batteries, but at least the 35ES uses the PX675 which is easy to substitute today.
 I do not know if the camera has a voltage stepping circuit inside, or if it’s just really flexible with voltage, but using a 1.5v silver oxide battery in mine didn’t seem to produce any ill side effects.

 Other features are a flash guide system which I don’t even fully understand myself, so I wont comment any further on it, a viewfinder with a visible aperture scale, and parallax correction marks.
 The Canonet gets an extra point for having active parallax correction, but the Vivitar gets by with some notches in the brightlines.